 Some practitioners of alternative medicine may recommend other supplements for hypothyroidism such as iodine or kelp.
 This is probably because iodine deficiency can cause hypothyroidism.
 However, these alternative supplements are not necessary especially for people living in developed countries.
 Because iodine has already been added to iodized salt and other food.

 Contrary to popular belief, there is generally no hypothyroidism diet.
 There’s no empirical evidence to suggest that certain foods help with the thyroid function in people with hypothyroidism.
 There exist claims that coconut oil can cure hypothyroidism, but they are false.
 They are no scientific evidence validating these claims.

 Thyroid hormone replacement is adequate in treating the disease and no special diet is required.
 The hormone, levothyroxine, should be taken on an empty stomach.
-While still on diet, patients are advised to be cautious of high-fiber diets because a lot of dietary fiber in the stomach can constrain the absorption of the synthetic hormone.
+While still on diet, patients are advised to be cautious of high-fiber diets because of a lot of dietary fiber.
+In the stomach can constrain the absorption of the synthetic hormone.

 Foods and Supplements to Avoid when Taking Thyroid Hormones

 If you are patient on thyroid hormone replacement treatment.
 There are foods to avoid with hypothyroidism: walnuts, soybean flour, and cottonseed meal.